Asbestos and Plumbers

-Asbestos and plumbers is a dangerous combination that put many workers at a high risk of developing an asbestos-related illness, such as mesothelioma.
-Although asbestos use is much less today, plumbers still work around older, asbestos-containing pipes made when asbestos was used heavily used in both residential and commercial products.
+Plumbers are at risk of asbestos exposure and for developing an asbestos-related illness, such as mesothelioma.
+Although asbestos use is much less today, plumbers still work around older, asbestos-containing pipes.
+Plumbers with asbestos illnesses may be eligible for compensation through lawsuits and asbestos trust funds.

 If you or a loved one have been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds set up for victims of asbestos-related diseases.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.